 NASA RELEASES KEPLER SURVEY CATALOG WITH HUNDREDS OF NEW PLANET CANDIDATES

-NASA’s Kepler space telescope team has discovered 219 new planets, 10 out of it are near-Earth size and in the habitable zone of their star.
+NASA’s Kepler space telescope team has discovered 219 new planets, 10 out of it near-Earth-size and in the habitable zone of their star.
 They were the first agency mission capable of detecting Earth-size planets using the transit method.

-“This carefully-measured catalog is the foundation for directly answering one of the astronomy’s most compelling questions- how many planets like our earth are in the galaxy?” said Susan Thompson, Kepler research scientist and lead author of the catalog study.
+“This carefully-measured catalogue is the foundation for directly answering one of the astronomy’s most compelling questions- how many planets like our earth are in the galaxy?” said Susan Thompson, Kepler research scientist and lead author of the catalogue study.